Classes begin quarterly

 - Work together with your peers and take your new skills to the next level on challenging projects, building a portfolio of apps and projects to showcase your knowledge.

-- Receive a Certificate of Completion from UW Extended Campus, demonstrating your achievement to future employers.
+- Receive a Certificate of Completion from University of Wisconsin, demonstrating your achievement to future employers.

 - Benefit from a wide array of career support services like resume and social media profile support, technical interview preparation, portfolio reviews, soft skills training, and recruiting to help you put your best foot forward.